 - Safe Sitter – Preparing young people for the profound responsibilities of nurturing and protecting children

-- Scholarship (in development) – Awarding a non-traditional female student financial assistance to continue her education or change careers
+- Scholarship – Awarding a non-traditional female student financial assistance to continue her education or change careers

 - Woman Entrepreneur (WE) Fellowship – Promoting professional success and improving economic opportunities for women